-- Cognitive is in contact with over seven and a half thousand of these financial and industrial investors and we grow our network on a continuous basis.
+- Cognitive is in contact with over 16,000 of these financial and industrial investors and we grow our network on a continuous basis.

 - To the extent that we are primarily Sell Side advisers, we dedicate significant time, resources and technology to understanding these investors’ detailed investment specifications.

 - The building blocks of our competitive advantage lie in the “heavy lifting” we do every day to map the investment universe as accurately as possible.

 - Our key goal is to be as accurate as possible when presenting an investment opportunity to the market on behalf of one of our clients.

 What is the indicative

 proposed by our client?

 deploy their funds?